 Comparison of the growth of cultured roots of wild-type and GA-deficient tomato indicated that roots are autonomous for GA production, which is close to saturating for wild-type root growth (Butcher et al., 1990).
-It was shown from grafting experiments with Arabidopsis thaliana (Arabidopsis) that the root stocks could restore the growth of GA-deficient scions by supplying the GA precursor, GA12, while later metabolites are not mobile (Regnault et al., 2015).
-GA12 is biosynthesised from the common diterpene precursor trans-geranylgeranyl diphosphate by the sequential action of the terpene cyclases ent-copalyl diphosphate synthase (CPS) and ent-kaurene synthase and the cytochrome P450 monooxygenases ent-kaurene oxidase and ent-kaurenoic acid oxidase (reviewed by Hedden and Thomas, 2012).
+It was shown from grafting experiments with Arabidopsis thaliana (Arabidopsis) that the root stocks could restore the growth of GA-deficient scions by supplying the GA precursor GA12, while later metabolites are not mobile (Regnault et al., 2015).
+GA{12} is biosynthesised from the common diterpene precursor trans-geranylgeranyl diphosphate by the sequential action of the terpene cyclases ent-copalyl diphosphate synthase (CPS) and ent-kaurene synthase and the cytochrome P450 monooxygenases ent-kaurene oxidase and ent-kaurenoic acid oxidase (reviewed by Hedden & Thomas, 2012).
 GA12 is converted to the biologically active GA4 by the 2-oxoglutarate-dependent dioxygenases (20DDs) GA 20-oxidase (GA20ox) and GA 3-oxidase (GA3ox) (Fig. 1).
-These last two enzymes are encoded by small gene families, comprising five and four members, respectively, in Arabidopsis (Hedden and Phillips, 2000).
+These last two enzymes are encoded by small gene families, comprising five and four members, respectively, in Arabidopsis (Hedden & Phillips, 2000).
 Two further clades of 2ODDs deactivate GAs by 2β-hydroxylation, members of one acting primarily on C19-GAs, including the biologically active forms, and of the other acting on C20-GA precursors, including GA12.
-In Arabidopsis these two GA 2-oxidase (GA2ox) clades contain five and at least two functional members, respectively (Schomburg et al., 2003; Thomas et al., 1999; Hedden and Phillips, 2000).
-The 20DDs are major sites of regulation of GA content, with GA20ox activity limiting the concentration of biologically active GAs in many species, including Arabidopsis (Coles et al., 1999; Huang et al., 1998).
-Members of the 2ODD families show specificity in terms of regulation and tissue expression, but there is partial redundancy, with three GA20ox enzymes, GA20ox1, -2, -3 (Plackett et al., 2012; Rieu et al., 2008), and the two GA3ox paralogues GA3ox1 and -2 (Mitchum et al., 2006), largely responsible for bioactive GA production required for the proper development of vegetative tissues, including root growth, in
+In Arabidopsis these two GA 2-oxidase (GA2ox) clades contain five and four functional members, respectively (Thomas et al., 1999; Hedden & Phillips, 2000; Schomburg et al., 2003; Lange & Pimenta-Lange, 2020).
+The 20DDs are major sites of regulation of GA content, with GA20ox activity limiting the concentration of biologically active GAs in many species, including Arabidopsis (Huang et al., 1998; Coles et al., 1999).
+Members of the 20DD families show specificity in terms of regulation and tissue expression, but there is partial redundancy, with three GA20ox enzymes, GA20ox1, -2, -3 (Rieu et al., 2008; Plackett et al., 2012), and the two GA3ox paralogues GA3ox1 and -2 (Mitchum et al., 2006), largely responsible for bioactive GA production required for the proper development of vegetative tissues, including root growth, in Arabidopsis.